Why be a Sponsor

 Rather than “selling booths” to exhibitors, we offer three levels of sponsorship participation (including table top display) to select companies.
 Most sponsors will participate in all four Traditional Building Conferences in the 2014 Series but some will sponsor select markets only.
 A list of sponsor benefits is below.

 When you sign on as a sponsor, you "own" your product category exclusively.
 There are a limited number of sponsorships available.

-The exception to this is the second Conference in the 2013 Series: “Windows Old and New, Historic and Traditional,” on May 21-22 in Washington DC.
-This Windows Summit, a collaboration between the U.S National Park Service and Restore Media is open to all window suppliers who want to participate in this important dialogue about the sensitive repair, replacement and restoration of fenestration in historic buildings.
-Bronze sponsorships are available.
-Windows Conference Schedule; Windows Conference Speaker Bios
+The exception to this is the second Conference in the 2014 Series: “Windows Old and New, Historic and Traditional,” on May 7-8 in New Orleans.
+This Windows Summit, a collaboration between the U.S National Park Service and The Traditional Building Conference is open to all window suppliers who want to participate in this important dialogue about the sensitive repair, replacement and restoration of fenestration in historic buildings.

 The biggest difference between the new Traditional Building Conference Series and the former Traditional Building Exhibition and Conference is size, frequency and location.
 Rather than producing one big national four day event, we get more nimble, take the education to the audience by moving from market to market and we book smaller more interesting and intimate venues.
 This makes the Traditional Building Conference Series more affordable, more time efficient and convenient for attendees while also lowering the cost and increasing the impact for sponsors.